-You can contact us in writing (by letter, fax or email) or by speaking with our Principal, Amanda Merrick, whose contact details can be found at page 2.
+You can contact us in writing (by letter, fax or email) or by speaking with our Principal, Amanda Merrick, whose contact details are:

 To help us to understand your complaint, and in order that we do not miss anything, please tell us: